(a)

 (5) Determination of the Administrative Law Judge: RAP Rental Units.

-(A) RAP Rental Units in RAP Areas Designated Prior to July 1, 1977.
+RAP Rental Units in RAP Areas Designated Prior to July 1, 1977.
 The Administrative Law Judge shall make findings as to whether or not the noticed or proposed rental increase exceeds the rent increase limitations set forth in Section 32.73 of the San Francisco Administrative Code.
 In making such findings, the Administrative Law Judge shall apply the rent increase limitations set forth in Chapter 32 of the San Francisco Administrative Code and all rules and regulations promulgated pursuant thereto.
 The Administrative Law Judge shall consider the evidence presented at the hearing.
 The burden of proof shall be on the landlord.
+(B)

-(B) RAP Rental Units in RAP Areas Designated On or After July 1, 1977.
+RAP Rental Units in RAP Areas Designated On or After July 1, 1977.
 The Administrative Law Judge shall make findings with respect to rent increases exceeding the limitations as set forth in Section 37.3 of this Chapter.
 In making such findings, the Administrative Law Judge shall take into consideration the factors set forth in Subsection (4) above and shall consider evidence presented at the hearing.
 The burden of proof is on the landlord.
+(6) Findings of Fact.
+The Administrative Law Judge shall make written findings of fact, copies of which shall be mailed to the parties within 30 days of the hearing.

-(7) Payment or Refund of Rents to Implement Arbitration Decision.
+Payment or Refund of Rents to Implement Arbitration Decision.
 Upon finding that all or any portion of the rent increase is or is not justified, or that any nonconforming rent increase is null and void, the Administrative Law Judge may order payment or refund of all or a portion of that cumulative amount within 15 days of the mailing of the findings of fact or may order the amount added to or offset against future rents; provided, however, that any such order shall be stayed if an appeal is timely filed by the aggrieved party.
 The Administrative Law Judge may order refunds of rent overpayments resulting from rent increases which are null and void for no more than the three-year period preceding the month of the filing of a landlord or tenant petition, plus the period between the month of filing and the date of the Administrative Law Judge's decision.
 In any case, calculation of rent overpayments and re-setting of the lawful base rent shall be based on a determination of the validity of all rent increases imposed since April 1, 1982, in accordance with Sections 37.3(b)(5) and 37.3(a)(2) above.
+(8) Finality of Administrative Law Judge's Decision.
+The decision of the Administrative Law Judge shall be final unless the Board vacates his decision on appeal.

 (1) Time and Manner.
 Any appeal to the Board from the determination of the Administrative Law Judge must be made within 15 calendar days of the mailing of the findings of fact unless such time limit is extended by the Board upon a showing of good cause.
 If the fifteenth day falls on a Saturday, Sunday or legal holiday, the appeal may be filed with the Board on the next business day.
 The appeal shall be in writing and must state why appellant believes there was either error or abuse of discretion on the part of the Administrative Law Judge.
 The filing of an appeal will stay only that portion of any Administrative Law Judge's decision which permits payment, refund, offsetting or adding rent.